nevooronni/ecommerce/README.md

 ## DESCRIPTION
 This is an online store for gamer hq a website that sell latest video games.

+## INSTALLATION AND USE
+* Clone the repository onto your local machine
+* open index.html file using your browser

 ## TECH USED
 * Htm
 * css